ppalucha/ksar2/README.md

 This is fork of ksar project hosted originally at sourceforce.net.
 Since original project seams to be abandoned, this fork is created to maintain and develop the application.

+If you want just to run the application, download and run jar file from *distrib* directory.